mahinigam/fraud-detection/README.md

 ---

-## 🎉 **Project Status: COMPLETE ✅**
+## **Project Status: COMPLETE**

 This fraud detection system is **production-ready** with:
-- ✅ Trained and validated ML model (99.95% accuracy)
+- Trained and validated ML model (99.95% accuracy)
-- ✅ Complete backend API with health checks and predictions
+- Complete backend API with health checks and predictions
-- ✅ Modern frontend interface with real-time fraud analysis
+- Modern frontend interface with real-time fraud analysis
-- ✅ Comprehensive testing suite (100% pass rate)
+- Comprehensive testing suite (100% pass rate)
-- ✅ Professional documentation and deployment guides
+- Professional documentation and deployment guides
-- ✅ Scalable architecture for future enhancements
+- Scalable architecture for future enhancements

-**Ready for deployment, portfolio showcase, and further development!** 🚀
+**Ready for deployment, portfolio showcase, and further development!**